-As the heart was having to work a lot harder, symptoms include feeling out of breath and dizziness.
-The symptoms may become worse and eventually develop into heart failure.1 Some people also suffer from fainting and in some cases, it may lead to heart-stopping completely.
-2,3 However, with proper intervention, there is hope for heart valve patients.
+As the heart has to work a lot harder, symptoms include feeling out of breath and dizziness.
+These symptoms may become worse and eventually develop into heart failure.
+Some people also suffer from fainting and in some cases, it may lead to heart-stopping completely.
+However, with proper intervention, there is hope for heart valve patients.

 - Grimard BH, Larson JM.
 Aortic Stenosis: Diagnosis and Treatment.
 Am Fam Physician 2008.

 - Maganti K et al. Valvular Heart Disease: Diagnosis and Management.
 Mayo Clin Proc.
 2010.

 - Carabello BA.
 Introduction to aortic stenosis.
 Circ Res 2013.

 Over time, the leaflets of your aortic valve become stiff, reducing their ability to fully open and close.
 When the leaflets don’t fully open.
 Your heart must work harder to push blood through the aortic valve to your body.
 Eventually, your heart gets weaker, increasing the risk of heart failure (your heart cannot supply enough blood to your body).